 The complaint will be investigated and a written a response will usually be provided within five school days.
 When a matter requires fuller investigation than is possible within the normal timescale, the complainant will be informed within the five school days and an indication given of when a final response can be expected.

 Stage Three: Complaint Heard by Governing Bodies Complaints Appeal Panel

 The complainant needs to write to the Chair of Governors giving details of the complaint.
 The Chair, or a nominated governor, will convene a Governing Bodies (GB) complaints panel.
 This should include at least three people who were not directly involved in the complaint.
 The governors’ appeal hearing is the last school-based stage of the complaints process, and is not convened to merely rubber-stamp previous decisions.
 Individual complaints would not be heard by the whole GB at any stage, as this could compromise the impartiality of any panel set up for a disciplinary hearing against a member of staff following a serious complaint.
 The governing body may nominate a number of members with delegated powers to hear complaints at that stage, and set out its terms of reference.
 These can include:

 - drawing up its procedures;

 - hearing individual appeals;

 - making recommendations on policy as a result of complaints.

-The procedure adopted by the panel for hearing appeals would normally be part of the school’s complaints procedure.
+The procedure adopted by the panel for hearing appeals must follow the school’s complaints procedure.
 The panel can be drawn from the nominated members and may consist of three or five people.
 The panel may choose their own chair.
-At least one member of the GB will be independent of the management and running of the school.
+At least one member of the GB will be independent of the management and running of the school, not a member of the Governing Body.
 Parents may be accompanied to any hearings if they so wish.

 The Remit of The Complaints Appeal Panel